Dead Heat Rules in Golf Betting, Explained: How Ties Payout in FRLs, Matchups, Top 20s, More

 Below we'll cover dead heat rules for:

-BetMGM is the only U.S. book we can find that pays all ties in full for finishing position bets like full tournament Top 5s or Top 20s, though in 2023 they offer worse prices on these markets than other sportsbooks.
+BetMGM is one U.S. book that pays all ties in full for finishing position bets like full tournament Top 5s or Top 20s, though they offer worse prices on these markets than other sportsbooks.
 MGM does not pay out in full for first-round leader bets.

 So what exactly is a dead heat, and how are the payouts calculated?